 - 1. All students are required to attend the classes of their prescribed courses regularly and punctually. - 2.
 They must appear at all examinations, prepare such essays, exercises, reports, etc., as may be prescribed and, in case of a class involving field or laboratory work, complete such work satisfactorily. - 3.
 In determining pass lists both the standing attained in prescribed class exercises and in field or laboratory work and that in the various examinations are taken into consideration.
-A candidate who fails to obtain a mark of at least 40 per cent on the work of the session in any class shall lose credit for attendance in such class. - 4.
-When the work of a student becomes unsatisfactory or his attendance irregular he will be reported to the Committee on Studies which may require him to discontinue attendance in the class or classes concerned and to be excluded from the examinations. - 5.
-A candidate taking classes in another Faculty as part of an affiliated course must conform to the regulations of that Faculty. - 6.
-In order to be allowed to return the following year, students in their first year of University attendance are required to pass in the Spring examination two classes for which they were registered in the Fall.
-After his first year of attendance (whether taken at Dalhousie or any other university), a student must pass in at least three classes per year in order to be allowed to return the following year.
-This will not include supplemental examinations.
-(Note-Engineering students will be expected to pass three-fifths of the classes for which they are registered in that year.)
-No credit will be given for any classes taken at another university while the student is inadmissable at Dalhousie.
+A candidate who fails to obtain a mark of at least 25 per cent on the work of the session in any class shall lose credit for attendance in such class. - 4.
+When the work of a student becomes unsatisfactory or his attendance irregular he will be reported to the Committee on Studies which may require him to discontinue attendance in the class or classes concerned and to be excluded from the examinations.